Radio Free Europe/Radio Liberty: Beyond Europe

-RFE/RL says that it continues to struggle with authoritarian regimes for permission to broadcast freely within their countries.
-On January 1, 2009, Azerbaijan imposed a ban on all foreign media in the country, including RFE/RL.
+On 1 January 2009, Azerbaijan imposed a ban on all foreign media in the country, including RFE/RL.
 Kyrgyzstan suspended broadcasts of Radio Azattyk, RFE/RL's Kyrgyz language service, because it had asked that the government be able to pre-approve its programming.
 Other states such as Belarus, Iran, Turkmenistan, Tajikistan, and Uzbekistan prohibit re-broadcasting to local stations, making programming difficult for average listeners to access.

 In 1998, RFE/RL began broadcasting to Iraq.
 Iraqi president Saddam Hussein ordered Iraqi Intelligence Service, to "violently disrupt the Iraqi broadcasting of Radio Free Europe".
 IIS planned to attack the headquarters with an RPG-7 from a window across the street.
 Czech Security Information Service (BIS) foiled the plot.

 In 2008, Afghan president Hamid Karzai urged his government to provide assistance to a rape victim after listening to her story on Radio Azadi, RFE/RL's Afghan service.
 According to REF/RL in 2009, Radio Azadi was the most popular radio station in Afghanistan, and Afghan listeners mailed hundreds of hand-written letters to the station each month.

 In September 2009, RFE/RL announced that it would begin new Pashto-language broadcasting to the Afghanistan–Pakistan border region.

 The following month RFE/RL introduced a daily, one-hour Russian-language broadcast, broadcasting to the breakaway regions of South Ossetia and Abkhazia.
 The program, called Ekho Kavkaza (Echo of the Caucasus), focused on local and international news and current affairs, organized in coordination with RFE/RL's Georgian Service.

-On January 15, 2010, RFE/RL began broadcasting to the Pashtun tribal areas of Pakistan in Pashto.
+On 15 January 2010, RFE/RL began broadcasting to the Pashtun tribal areas of Pakistan in Pashto.
 The service, known as Radio Mashaal ("Torch"), was created in an attempt to counter the growing number of local Islamic extremist radio stations broadcasting in the border region between Pakistan and Afghanistan.
 Radio Mashaal says that it broadcasts local and international news with in-depth reports on terrorism, politics, women's issues, and health care (with an emphasis on preventive medicine).
 The station broadcasts roundtable discussions and interviews with tribal leaders and local policymakers, in addition to regular call-in programs.